Praqma/Praqmatic-Automated-Changelog/docs/BluePrint.md

 See "Research reference URLs" below

-To be able to collect more information that the commit message is interesting for three reasons:
+To be able to collect more information than the commit message is interesting for three reasons:

   §1 We will be able to edit the changelog easily, by editing the referenced information residing in another system, and redoing a changelog creation.
 It you don't like the idea that the changelog can change, it is always possible to store it in the artifact system together with the released artifacts.

   §2 We will avoid creating to many restrictions on commit messages, that might keep the developers from committing often if they find the requirement for commit messages to cumbersome.
 Most of the found change logs solutions is based on nicely created commit messages, with formatting rules etc. This will typically have an effect on how often developers commit.
 We will recommend to commit often, even thought the commit message is only a reference to a ticket or case and a short say description.
 Preparing nice commit messages and rewriting history before developers share their code, can have a negative effect on continuously integrating.
 Even though we consider only one nicely written commit message when rebasing to say master branch, it is still a time consuming task to write long commit message and they are not easily editable (§1).

-  §3 There is often another group of readers for a release note, than for commit messages, so having several aggregated (manually or automated) types of information is interesting.
+  §3 There is often another group of readers for a release note than for commit messages, so having several aggregated (manually or automated) types of information is interesting.

 ### Research reference URLs